Wink Martindale: Television

 Martindale in 1964, as the host of What's This Song?

 Martindale's first break into television was at WHBQ-TV in Memphis, as the host of Mars Patrol, a science-fiction themed children's television series.
 At his tenure with WHBQ, he became the host of the teenage TV show Dance Party (1955–1959), where his friend Elvis Presley made an appearance on June 16, 1956.
 Following Presley's death in 1977, Martindale aired a nationwide tribute radio special in his honor.

 Martindale's first game-show hosting job was on the show What's This Song?, which he hosted for NBC (credited as "Win Martindale") from 1964 to 1965.
 From 1970 to 1971, he hosted a similar song-recognition game show, Words and Music, again on NBC.
 His first major success came in 1972, when he took the emcee position on a new CBS game show, Gambit.
 He spent four years hosting the original Gambit and later hosted a Las Vegas–based revival for 13 months in 1980–81.
-Martindale said in 2000, in his memoir, Winking at Life: "From the day it hit the air, Gambit spelled winner, and it taught me a basic tenant of any truly successful game show: Kiss!
+Martindale said in 2000, in his memoir, Winking at Life: "From the day it hit the air, Gambit spelled winner, and it taught me a basic tenant [sic] of any truly successful game show: Kiss!
 Keep It Simple Stupid," he added: "Like playing Old Maids as a kid, everybody knows how to play 21, i.e. blackjack."